 - To ensure that test accommodations do not impact lecture time or other course meeting requirements

 What is the Instructor’s Role in Providing Accommodations?

 The accommodation process will vary depending upon the following factors: the type of accommodation provided, the setting for the accommodation, the student’s disability, and the instructor’s comfort level in working with students with disabilities.

 The following examples demonstrate varying levels of instructor involvement in the accommodation process.
 The examples are not designed to guide the selection of accommodations for a particular student.

-Tape recording class lectures and discussions might be a necessary accommodation for some students.
-If DSPS approves use of a tape recorder for a student, faculty must allow it.
-Tape recorders are specifically mentioned in Section 504 of the Rehabilitation Act as a means of providing full participation in educational programs and activities.
+Recording class lectures and discussions might be a necessary accommodation for some students.
+If DSPS approves use of a recording device for a student, faculty must allow it.
+Recording devices are specifically mentioned in Section 504 of the Rehabilitation Act as a means of providing full participation in educational programs and activities.
 As a general rule, any classroom material on which a student typically would take notes might be recorded.
 Occasionally, classroom discussion reveals items of a personal nature about students.
-If open discussions tend to reveal personal information, it would be appropriate to ask the student with a disability to turn off the tape recorder during these discussions.
+If open discussions tend to reveal personal information, it would be appropriate to ask the student with a disability to turn off the recording device during these discussions.